 Advances in medicine and technology have allowed people to live longer with chronic and often painful, disabling conditions.
-Recognizing the need for a formalized program to address the comfort needs of these individuals, the Aurora Visiting Nurse Association of Wisconsin has established a Palliative Care program.
+Recognizing the need for a formalized program to address the comfort needs of these individuals, Aurora at Home has established a Palliative Care program.

 What is palliative care?

 The goal of palliative care is to provide the best quality of life for the critically or chronically ill by ensuring their comfort and dignity.
 Palliative care is not disease or age-specific and can benefit any patient with an advanced disease or life-limiting illness.

 Some examples include cancer, advanced heart, lung and kidney disease, AIDS, Alzheimer's disease, and multiple sclerosis.
 Palliative care is focused on relief of pain and other symptoms while addressing the psychological, social, cultural, emotional and spiritual needs of the ill person and their family.

 We recognize that people living with serious illness, need expert symptom management, as well as spiritual and emotional support.

 The palliative care team is determined by the needs of the patient and his/her family.
 It often includes nurses and a physician with specialized palliative care skills, the family physician, social worker, spiritual care counselor and a pharmacist.
 Other health professionals may be added to the team as needed such as therapists, dietitians and home support workers.